ADHD:

 Use of Opioids at High Dosage (HDO) HEDIS®

-Members 18 years old and older who received prescription opioids at a high dosage (average morphine milligram equivalent dose (MME) ≥ 90) for ≥ 15 days during the measurement year.
+The percentage of members 18 years of age and older who received prescription opioids at a high dosage (average morphine milligram equivalent dose (MME) ≥ 90) for ≥ 15 days during the measurement year.
+Note: A lower rate indicates better performance.

 Use of Opioids from Multiple Providers (UOP) HEDIS®

-Members 18 years old and older, receiving prescription opioids for ≥15 days during the measurement year who receive opioids from multiple providers.
+The percentage of members 18 years of age and older, receiving prescription opioids for ≥15 days during the measurement year, who received opioids from multiple providers.
 Three rates are reported:

-• Multiple prescribers: The proportion of members receiving prescriptions for opioids from four or more different prescribers during the measurement year
+- Multiple prescribers: The percentage of members receiving prescriptions for opioids from four or more different prescribers during the measurement year

-• Multiple pharmacies: The proportion of members receiving prescriptions for opioids from four or more different pharmacies during the measurement year
+- Multiple pharmacies: The percentage of members receiving prescriptions for opioids from four or more different pharmacies during the measurement year

-• Multiple prescribers and multiple pharmacies The proportion of members receiving prescriptions for opioids from four or more different prescribers and four or more different pharmacies during the measurement year
+- Multiple prescribers and multiple pharmacies The percentage of members receiving prescriptions for opioids from four or more different prescribers and four or more different pharmacies during the measurement year

 Risk of Continued Opioid Use (COU) HEDIS®